-Join Garrick Chow for an in-depth discussion in this video Use external audio input hardware, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video Use external audio input hardware, part of Learning Auria Pro.

 - Let's talk about how to get sounds into Auria Pro.
 Although Auria is capable of recording through the iPad's built in microphone, chances are that you'll rarely, if ever, use it.
 The built-in mic just isn't going to give you the quality you're most likely looking for out of a professional app like Auria.
 Instead, you'll have to turn to one or more of the dozens of audio input devices that are available for the iPad.
 Now, in our library we have an entire course called iPad Music Production: Inputs, Mics, and MIDI, and that's dedicated to covering ways of getting audio into your iPad, so be sure to check out that course for more detailed information, but in this movie I want to go over the essentials.